mrcyme/tkvtfqpixkps/GALLERY.md

 ## Media Gallery

-Below you can find a glimpse of the possibilities
+Below you can find some shot possibilities

 **Notes:**
 1. The resolution and quality of the shots can be improved.
 For this draft, I didn’t focus on upscaling or fine-tuning image quality.